suksia/confusion-visualization/README.md

 - False positive (type 1 error)
 - False negative (type 2 error)

 It may be informative to see where predictions were correct/incorrect given the human label, and to further see the type of error made by the machine.
-This visualizes the disagreement between human and machine.
+This visualizes the disagreement between human and machine and helps show biased labelling.

-#